hmhamza/expression-evaluation-cpp/README.md

-# expression-evaluation-cpp
+# Expression Evaluation

-Expression evaluation done in C++ using Postfix notation with Stack
+Expression evaluation done in C++ as an assignment for the Bachelors course **Data Structures**.

+### Algorithm

+1. Takes input, either from
+   - Console
+   - File
+2. Calculates Postfix notation using Stack
+3. Evaluates the expression